by Grant Koo for the Autumn 2025 issue

 [Jersey City] – [Wednesday, Nov 19, 2025] – I first met Kevin B. Lee—whose debut film Afterlives is touring the world as I type this, elevating film festivals in Lisbon, London, Los Angeles, Stockholm, Milan, and I’m happy to announce, perhaps prematurely and definitely without any sort of official authorization, will eventually grace us here in NYC sometime in Spring 2026 [1]—my freshman year in college.
-Him and another future life-long friend [2] were seated behind a bare folding table outside the busy mailroom in what was then still called Baxter Hall, looking for other Asian-American-looking types to recruit for their ambitious theater project, which they had named rather dryly, and I got the impression just on the spot, the Asian-American Theater Project, when they picked me out pretty easily I’d bet in that crowd, and waved me over so enthusiastically that I immediately became suspicious of them both.
-I seem to recall them having to borrow the pen & paper I’d used to write down my name and first-ever email address (you guys!) from one of the (not to get all judgy) nicer student org recruitment tables, lovingly spruced up with colorful tablecloths and humorous placards, set up on either side of theirs, and which they seemed to be trying to block my view of.
+Him and another future life-long friend [2] were seated behind a bare folding table outside the busy mailroom in what was then still called Baxter Hall, looking for other Asian-American-looking types to recruit for their theater project, named rather dryly if not on the spot, the Asian-American Theater Project, or ATP for short.
+They picked me out pretty easily in that freshman crowd and waved me over so enthusiastically that I immediately grew suspicious.
+They borrowed the pen & paper I’d used to write down my name and first-ever email address from one of the nicer student org recruitment tables, lovingly spruced up with colorful tablecloths and humorous placards, set up on either side of their bare table, and which they seemed to be trying to block my view of.

 Kevin went on to write a piece for me to perform, parodying the Christopher Walken monologue from Pulp Fiction, which had just come out that year.
-Basically, it involved me passing along a family heirloom, a ticklish feather that my character had shoved waaaay up where the sun don’t shine and successfully smuggled out of mainland China during Mao’s Cultural Revolution to finally make good on a promise made to a long dead friend to deliver the aforementioned family heirloom into the hands of his son, who may have still been a fetus at the time when the promise, not the feather, was first extracted.
+Basically, it involved me passing along a family heirloom, a ticklish feather that my character had shoved discretely where the sun don’t shine and successfully smuggled out of mainland China during Mao’s Cultural Revolution to finally make good on a promise made to a long dead friend to deliver the aforementioned family heirloom into the hands of his son, who was but a fetus at the time when the promise, not the feather, was extracted.

-But good ol’ K Dogg thought I could pull it off, insisting he’d written it specifically with me in mind, which kind of sealed the deal in my own, so I doubled down putting in the time, mostly so as to not disappoint his irrational faith in my acting abilities.
-Anyway, please excuse me for tooting my own horn here when I say that come opening night, his confidence in me hit the jackpot, and I effing nailed it!
-I feel it only right to also recognize that this was largely thanks to the grueling grooming campaign and generous rehearsal notes from our fearless director.
+But good ol’ K Dogg thought I could pull it off, insisting he’d written it specifically with me in mind, so I doubled down putting in the time so as to not disappoint his irrational faith in my acting abilities.
+Anyway, come opening night, his confidence in me paid off, and I don’t mind saying that I nailed it, recognizing that this was largely thanks to the grueling grooming campaign and generous rehearsal notes from our fearless director.
 [4]

-But let’s all just take a moment here to reset as things seem to have gone a little off the rails.
+But let’s take a moment here to reset as things seem to have gone a little off the rails.

 —..—

-I’ve re-watched Afterlives multiple times for the purposes of this article, and I shit you not, it just kept getting better and better with each subsequent viewing—richer, more profound, deepening my understanding of how violence replicates from an act committed in a particular time & place to an image captured and widely disseminated with openly nefarious intent, and how that image ultimately infects its hosts, particularly artists like himself that have perhaps unwittingly, and/or naive to the lasting aftereffects, voluntarily exposed themselves to the material violence that the film takes as its subject.
+Afterlives is one of those films that can certainly bear multiple viewings, and I can attest to it getting better, richer, more profound, with each subsequent viewing deepening my understanding of how violence replicates from an act committed in a particular time & place to an image captured and widely disseminated with openly nefarious intent, and how that image ultimately infects its hosts, particularly artists like himself that have perhaps unwittingly, and/or naive to the potentially lasting aftereffects, voluntarily exposed themselves to the material violence that the film takes as its subject.

 The film asks, What happens when we dissect horrific extremist propaganda soaked in murder & mayhem with the gleaming surgical tools of critical film theory?
 And shouldn’t it be possible, at least in theory, to reverse engineer a kind of antidote that resists such malicious infections from images of violence?
 One question leads to the next as the film’s very approach to filmmaking itself evolves, and we discover alongside the filmmaker how heavily invested he’s become in discovering an answer to the question: how are artists affected psychologically and emotionally by metabolizing such depictions of violence through their work, sitting in front of the screen day in and day out, with all the separation and loneliness that must entail because who are you going to talk to about your day if you spent it breaking down ISIS videos into their component parts—and where does that kind of voluntary exposure to violence ultimately leave you standing vis-à-vis the actual victims of said violence?